peduarte/wallop/README.md

 - `carousel: true`

 ## API
-Wallop Slider offers a basic API for you to use, so you can control it from your own buttons or gestures.
+Wallop offers a basic API for you to use, so you can control it from your own buttons or gestures.

 ### goTo
 This allows you to go to a specific slide index